 5.1.4 Collection of arrears accrued during non-collect period

-A payee who elected not to have DHS collect maintenance for them when they applied for a child support assessment, or notified DHS of a court order or court registered agreement can later apply for collection.
-They can also apply for DHS to collect arrears.
+A payee who elected not to have Services Australia collect maintenance for them when they applied for a child support assessment, or notified Services Australia of a court order or court registered agreement, can later apply for collection.
+They can also apply for Services Australia to collect arrears.

 CSRC Act section 18A, 28A

 On this page